wnelis/RFXcom/README.md

 ### watchdog.py
 Module watchdog.py define a class for a simple watchdog timer.
 A timer can be started, stopped and restarted.

+## Test enviroment
+Script mqtt.rfxcom.py is tested (and in use) on a Raspberry Pi 3B running Raspbian 10 (buster).
+The MQTT broker is also running on this Raspberry Pi.